The student union organises many traditional events. Do you have a student band that wants to perform at one of our events? Read more here.

 The student Wappu in Tampere brings together students from different fields for a few weeks of Wappu hullabaloo!
 During Wappu, there will be hundreds of events organised by different associations all over the city, so there’s something for everyone to see and experience!

 The sledding hill event is the student union’s collective sledding event.
-The purpose is to sled with basic sleds bought from shops, or to build a whole new sledding device!
+The purpose is to sled with basic sleds bought from shops or to build a whole new sledding device!

 An event held for tutors and international tutors at the beginning of fall.
 The main objective is to introduce the tutors to each other.
 The program consists of both informative workshops and informal hanging out.

-The monthly A Cup of Kopo brings together educational affairs operators and people interested in the topic to discuss and catch up on current matters about studies and faculties, all while enjoying some nibbles.
+The monthly A Cup of Kopo brings together educational affairs players and people interested in the topic to discuss and catch up on current matters about studies and faculties, all while enjoying some snacks.
 The agendas of the faculty councils are also gone through if needed.
 The meeting is directed towards the educational affairs organisers and study organisers, chairs and student representatives, but anyone interested in the subject is welcome.